The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 2. Shadow of Death both targets and execute our burst.
 3. Whorl of Death both targets, use a combo action and execute our burst.

 Since we have worked out the value of an average combo GCD, we can work this out.
-First, let's establish the splash values on the three aforementioned abilities:
+First, let us establish the splash values on the three aforementioned abilities:

 * Gluttony: 375
 * Plentiful Harvest: 320
 * Communio: 400
 * Total: 1095

-Now, let's break apart each situation and their potency gain.
+Now, let us break apart each situation and their potency gain.

 1. 300 (Shadow of Death) + 525 (Combo Action) + 1095 (Splash damage) = 1920
 2. 300 (Shadow of Death) + 300 (Shadow of Death) + 1095 (Splash damage) * 1.1 (Death's Design on splash target) + 133 (10 extra Soul)  = 1949.5